grapestone5321/Kaggle-Courses-Python/README.md

 ### 2 Functions and Getting Help
 Calling functions and defining our own, and using Python's builtin documentation

+You've already seen and used functions such as print and abs.
+But Python has many more functions, and defining your own functions is a big part of python programming.

+In this lesson, you will learn more about using and defining functions.

 - Getting Help

 The help() function is possibly the most important Python function you can learn.